andreoliwa/conjuring/docs/features.md

 - you still want some individual tasks to always be displayed;
 - or you want different conditions to display certain tasks.

-## Merge local tasks with the global tasks on the home directory
+## Merge your project tasks with the global reusable tasks

-Create local `conjuring*.py` files and it will be merged with the `tasks.py` in your home dir.
+Create local `conjuring*.py` files, and they will be merged with the `tasks.py` in your home dir.
 Your project dir can be anywhere under your home dir.